Lectures on singular stochastic PDEs: Energy solutions

 \

 Energy solutions~{\cite{goncalves_universality_2010,gubinelli_regularization_2013}} are a relatively simple tool in order to come up with well--defined non--linearities.
-The drawback is that currently the issue of uniqueness is open, at least in the most interesting cases.
-It is not clear if uniqueness of energy solutions holds or even how to find conditions that ensure uniqueness.
-On the other hand, proving existence of energy solutions or even convergence to energy solutions is usually a quite simple problem, at least compared to the other approaches like paracontrolled solutions or regularity structures, where existence requires already quite a large amount of computations but where uniqueness can be established quite easily afterwards.
+Moreover, proving existence of energy solutions or even convergence to energy solutions is usually a quite simple problem, at least compared to the other approaches like paracontrolled solutions or regularity structures, where already existence requires quite a large amount of computations but where uniqueness can be established quite easily afterwards.
+The main drawback is that we lack of general uniqueness results for energy solutions.
+Only very recently, after the completion of these notes, we were able to prove that energy solutions for the stationary stochastic Burgers equation are unique.
+This topic will not be touched upon here.
+The interested reader can find the details in the preprint~\cite{Gubinelli2015b}.